-Member cities must inform the BCWMC of improvements or land development proposals that trigger review per the BCWMC Requirements document (see Appendix H).
+Member cities must inform the BCWMC of improvements or land development proposals that trigger review per the BCWMC Requirements document (available online).
 Consistent with BCWMC policies (see Section 4) and the joint powers agreement (see Appendix G), the BCWMC will review projects meeting specific triggers for compliance with BCWMC requirements as described in this Plan and in the BCWMC Requirements document.
 The BCWMC will provide information and assistance in the preliminary planning stages of these improvements or land development proposals at the request of member cities or project proposers; however, because of the large number of developments requiring review, a review procedure is necessary.
 Prior to BCWMC conducting its formal review, city staff completes their review and establishes that the improvement or development proposal conforms to their local municipal ordinances and regulations.
 The BCWMC will then review the proposal and submit their comments and recommendations to the city and other appropriate governmental agencies prior to the city or other governmental agency giving their final approval or disapproval, or the granting of any required permits.

 The BCWMC established criteria (or "triggers") for the types of projects that require BCWMC review (e.g., projects located in floodplains, projects disturbing greater than 10,000 square feet).
-Projects generating more than one acre of new or redeveloped impervious area must also meet the Minnesota Pollution Control Agency's (MPCA) Minimal Impact Design Standards (MIDS) water quality performance standard or Flexible Treatment Option (FTO) process, which is adopted by the BCWMC.
-The BCWMC's review procedure, submittal requirements, guidelines, design criteria, and other relevant information are provided in the BCWMC's Requirements for Improvements and Development Proposals (as amended) (see Appendix H).
+Non-linear projects generating more than one acre of new or redeveloped impervious area and linear projects creating more than one acre of net new impervious surface must also meet the BCWMC water quality requirements or Flexible Treatment Option (FTO) process, which reflect the Minnesota Pollution Control Agency's (MPCA) Minimal Impact Design Standards (MIDS) level of treatment for all nonlinear projects.
+The BCWMC's review procedure, submittal requirements, guidelines, design criteria, and other relevant information are provided in the BCWMC's Requirements for Improvements and Development Proposals (as amended).
 The Requirements document was updated to incorporate the policies and requirements established in this Plan.
 For projects located in member cities that have adopted the MIDS performance standard, the member city shall review the project for compliance with the MIDS water quality performance standards.